What is OpenVPN?

 You can subscribe to the Surfshark 2-year plan at the price of $2.49/month at an incredible 81% discount and a 30-day refund policy.

-NordVPN is a Panama based VPN service that offers 5300+ servers in 55+ countries worldwide.
+NordVPN is a Panama-based VPN service that offers 5400+ servers in 55+ countries worldwide.
 If we talk about its security and privacy features, you can use kill switch, split tunneling, 6 multi-logins, no logging policy, OpenVPN protocol, 256-bit encryption, and others.

-If you want to test NordVPN, you can get its 2-year subscription plan + 3 months free by paying $3.71/month at a decent 68% discount and a 30-day refund policy.
+If you want to test NordVPN, you can get 3 months free with its 2-year subscription plan by paying $3.30/month at a decent 72% discount and a 30-day refund policy.